Introduction

 Fastq input samplesheet (single cell sequencing)

 The required input file for processing raw BCR or TCR single cell targeted sequencing data is a sample sheet in TSV format (tab separated).
 The columns sample_id, filename_R1, filename_R2, subject_id, species, tissue, pcr_target_locus, single_cell, sex, age and biomaterial_provider are required.
+Any other columns you add will be available in the final repertoire file as extra metadata fields.
 You can refer to the bulk fastq input section for documentation on the individual columns.
 An example samplesheet is:

-FASTQ files must confirm the 10xGenomics cellranger naming conventions
+FASTQ files must conform with the 10xGenomics cellranger naming conventions with the same sample name as provided in the sampleid column

 Read type is one of